Uvajanani/Food-Delivery-App/README.md

-# 🍔 Tomato - Food Delivery Web Application
+# 🍔 Food Delivery Web Application

 A full-stack food delivery platform where users can browse food items, add them to their cart, place orders with Stripe integration, and track their orders.
 The application also includes a powerful admin panel to manage food items and track user orders.